Anti-spam and anti-malware protection in Exchange Online Protection

 For Exchange Online customers and the EOP that's included in Exchange Enterprise CAL with Services for on-premises Exchange customers, EOP scans inbound and outbound messages that are routed by the service, as well as internal messages sent from a sender in your organization to a recipient in your organization.

 Customize anti-malware policies

 You can configure the default policy for company-wide settings.
 For greater granularity, you can also create custom anti-malware policies and apply them to specified users, groups, or domains in your organization.
 Custom policies always take precedence over the default policy, but you can change the priority (that is, the running order) of your custom policies.
 For more information, see Configure anti-malware policies in EOP.

 EOP uses proprietary anti-spam technology to help achieve high accuracy rates.
 EOP provides strong connection filtering and spam filtering on all inbound messages.
 Outbound spam filtering is also always enabled if you use the service for sending outbound email, thereby helping to protect organizations using the service and their intended recipients.

 Customize anti-spam policies

-Spam filtering is automatically enabled for all inbound and outbound email messages processed by EOP.
-Spam filtering cannot be completely disabled, but certain company-wide settings can be modified by editing your default anti-spam policies.
-For greater granularity, you can also create custom content filter policies and apply them to specified users, groups, or domains in your organization.
+Spam filtering is automatically enabled for all inbound and outbound email messages that are processed by EOP.
+You can't completely disable spam filtering, but you can modify specific company-wide settings in your default anti-spam policy.
+For greater granularity, you can also create custom anti-spam policies and apply them to specific users, groups, or domains in your organization.
 By default, custom policies take precedence over the default policy, but you can change the priority (running order) of your custom policies.

-To view feature availability across Office 365 plans, standalone options, and on-premises solutions, see Exchange Online Protection service description.
+To view feature availability across plans, standalone options, and on-premises solutions, see Exchange Online Protection service description.